We’ve been talking a lot about the importance of online reviews

 .
 Get them involved and see your reviews grow!

-Here are 5 tips to empower your employees to help get reviews
+Here are 5 tips to empower your employees to ask for reviews

 1. Offer an incentive